MKT 297 Marketing Internship

 MKT 327 Direct/Interactive Marketing 3 SH

 Direct marketing is also known as interactive marketing, database marketing and direct response marketing.
 New technologies such as mobile communication devices, interactive television, and new Internet applications are fueling its growth.
 This introductory course for the interactive marketing option uses applications for the theories and fundamentals of marketing and direct marketing.
-Prerequisite: Junior standing and MKT 301 and GPA 2.3 or higher.
+Prerequisite: Junior standing (60 credits) and MKT 301 and GPA 2.3 or higher.

 MKT 333 Sales Management 3 SH